 The goals of physical therapy are to help you

-If the kyphosis is flexible, the decision to go ahead with surgery will be based on the progression of the curve and the amount of pain it causes.
-If the curve and pain are minor, surgery may not be recommended-even if the deformity looks unattractive.
-If the deformity is severe and the pain is chronic, surgery may be a good option.
+If the kyphosis appears flexible, the decision to conduct surgery will depend on the progression of the curve and the amount of pain incurred.
+If the curve and pain are minor, surgery may not be recommended even if the deformity looks unattractive.
+Often, if the deformity appears severe and chronic pain exists, surgery may be a good option.

-Surgery is usually not recommended when the deformity is fixed (inflexible but not worsening) and if there are no problems with the nerves or spinal cord.
-If a fixed deformity is accompanied by neurological problems from pressure on the spinal cord, the need for surgery is greater.
-Surgical correction is the most difficult type of treatment for cervical kyphosis.
+Doctors do not usually recommend surgery when the deformity appears fixed (inflexible but not worsening) and if there are no problems with the nerves or spinal cord.
+On the other hand, if a fixed deformity has problems from pressure on the spinal cord, the need for surgery becomes greater.
+To clarify, a surgical correction is a very difficult type of treatment and one that only skilled surgeons should perform for cervical kyphosis.

-(AS), the connection between the cervical and thoracic spine is the problem area.
-This type of cervical kyphosis is usually a fixed deformity.
-In AS the discs between each vertebra of the entire spine calcify and fuse the bones of the spine together.
-If there is a cervical kyphosis after AS fuses the spine, the surgeon may need to do an osteotomy of the fused spine.
-"Osteo" means bone, and "otomy" means cut.
-This procedure involves cutting the front of the spinal column so the surgeon can straighten the spine.
-The spinal cord is not cut-only the bones of the vertebrae in the front of the spinal column.
+If the source of the kyphosis comes from ankylosing spondylitis (AS), the connection between the cervical and thoracic spine identifies the problem area.
+In AS, the discs between each vertebra of the entire spine calcify and fuse the bones of the spine together.
+If a cervical kyphosis appears after AS fuses the spine, the surgeon may conduct an osteotomy of the fused spine.
+Finally, this procedure involves cutting the front of the spinal column so the surgeon can straighten the spine.
+Only the bones of the vertebrae in front of the spinal column are cut.